edelvalle/django-triplets/README.md

 ## Disclaimer about this Implementation

-- The query langauge is not recursive, so we can ensure termination.
+- The query language is not recursive, so we can ensure termination.
 If you want to do complex recursive queries use inference rules.
 - Don't worry about optimizing your queries, the system will do it for you.
 - This is a Django specific implementation but inside `triplets.core` module is the logic that can be reused for any database as backend system.
-- Answers to queries are not any particular order, they are given as found in the database.
+- Answers to queries are not in any particular order, they are given as found in the database.
-- The verb in a query predicate is always a string, can't be a variable.
+- The verb in a query predicate is always a string, it can't be a variable.
 - Adding or Removing triplets is heavy when you have inference rules in place.
 - In case you want to add many triplets you can reduce the amount of work the